warp-build/warp/manual/blog/First Contact.md

 the definition of custom high-level goals is handled within the same tool.

 **warp** treats source code like one big semantic database, borrowing from the Smalltalk line of software development.
-We have so much room to explore here what it really means for a code database to be semantic, and what we can do with it.
-Right now it allows us to answer with incredible granularity questions like "should I run this test?" and "what is the impact of this refactor?".
+We have so much room to explore what it really means for a code database to be semantic, and what we can do with it.
+Right now it allows us to answer with incredible granularity questions like
+"should I run this test?" and "what is the impact of this refactor?".

 It is built to help teams start fast and _continue_ fast while they grow.
 From a founding team of 3 people up to an org of 100, the principles that we're building on scale with your entire team.

 ### Join us!